HomePage Path

 SJ 051-657 Denbighshire Wales

-Denbigh CastleDenbigh Castle is a dominating 13th century stone keep and bailey fortress, founded by Henry de Lacy.
+Denbigh CastleDenbigh Castle is a dominating late 13th century stone keep and bailey fortress, founded by Henry de Lacy, earl of Lincoln.
 This Edwardian hilltop castle was built in two phases, replacing a Welsh royal residence, of the princes of Gwynedd.
-On the town side, the curtain wall of the oval bailey, is flanked by great octagonal towers and a spectacular four storey triple-towered Great Gatehouse.
+On the town side, the curtain wall of the oval bailey is flanked by large octagonal towers and a spectacular four storey triple towered Great Gatehouse.
 To the south and west, are earlier semi-circular towers plus a concentric mantlet and a postern gate and barbican, which has a complex series of gates, passages and drawbridges.
-1 mile south is Llys Gwenllian Castle and 8 miles south-east is Ruthin Castle.
+To the north and erected simultaneously with the castle are the medieval town walls, flanked by two twin towered gatehouses and four other towers.
+A mile south is Llys Gwenllian and 8 miles south-east is Ruthin Castle.

 Street Map